South Dakota gov warns Mount Rushmore won't be targeted: 'Not on my watch'

 TRUMP CALLS FOR ARRESTS, PRISON TIME FOR VANDALS TARGETING MONUMENTS: 'THERE WILL BE NO EXCEPTIONS'

-There's no indication yet of any serious attack against the towering monument and tourist attraction in the Black Hills of South Dakota.
+There's no indication yet of any serious push against the towering monument and tourist attraction in the Black Hills of South Dakota.
 But the figures depicted have had their likenesses targeted elsewhere.

 Groups began ripping down and defacing statues in the wake of the protests that emerged after the death of George Floyd in police custody.
 While those protests initially focused on racism and police brutality, it has escalated into a new phase.